ryanbenac/data332/ladybugs/README.md

 ## Statistics About Locations in the Data

-![average longitude and latitude](Visualizations/average_longlat.jpg) NEEDS A WRITE UP
+What we see below is a representation of the average latitude as well as the average longitude of the different species of ladybug based on its scientific name.
+![average longitude and latitude](Visualizations/average_longlat.jpg) Looking at this chart, it can be seen that the average longitude of most of the species are similar, excluding the decimal differences.
+From this, we can understand that a variety of species, that are categorized as ladybugs, are located at the northern part of the US.
+On the other hand, the average latitudes tell us that these species are most likely to be found on the east as well as the west side of the Midwest.

+The boxplot below represents the latitudanal difference among the species.
 ![Boxplot for latitude](Visualizations/box_latitude.jpg)

-Based on the box plot above, we can conclude that:
-1. Minimum: 41.28138
-2. Maximum: 41.57974
-3. Median: 41.537828
-4. Interquartile Range (41.56304-41.489621): 0.073419 --> is less spread out (makes it more reliable)
-5. Has one outlier of 40.506216
-6. Negatively skewed --> data consists of high frequency of high value score

-NEEDS A WRITE UP
+These species of ladybugs can be found at the lowest of 41.28138 degrees, the highest of 41.57974, and at the mid-point of 41.537828.
+The interquartile range of 0.073419 tells us that the dataset is less spread out.
+Although the data has one outlier of 40.506216, this signifies that the dataset is less spread out and that it has a reliable consistency for further study.
+It can also be seen that the boxplot is negatively skewed.
+This tells us that the data consists of high frequency of high value score.

+The boxplot below represents the latitudanal difference among the species.
 ![Boxplot for longitude](Visualizations/box_longitude.jpg)

-Based on the box plot above concerning longitude, we can conclude that:
-1. Minimum: 90.414653
-2. Maximum: 90.73943
-3. Median: 90.552795
-4. Interquartile Range (90.63592-90.501557): 0.134363 --> is less spread out (makes it more reliable)
-5. Has one outlier of 41.56812
-6. Positively skewed --> data consists of high frequency of low value scores
+These species of ladybugs can be found at the nearest of 90.414653 degrees, the farthest of 90.73943, and at the mid-point of 90.552795.
+The interquartile range of 0.134363 tells us that the dataset is less spread out.
+Although the data has one outlier of 41.56812, this signifies that the dataset is less spread out and that it has a reliable consistency for further study.
+It can also be seen that the boxplot is positively skewed.
+This tells us that the data consists of high frequency of low value score.

 ## Visualizations and Analysis
 Include the map here

 ![genus count by decade](Visualizations/genus_count_decade.jpg)

-THIS NEEDS A WRITE UP
+Counts the number of genus by decades.

 ## T-test